A Colorful and Healthy Cheeseboard Supper

 Thank you to Real California Milk for sponsoring this post

 Most of us think of a cheese plate as something to pull together when company comes.
 Nutrition isn’t typically top of mind, since cheeseboards are often a special occasion treat more than an everyday affair.
-But the truth is, there’s no reason that, done right, a cheeseboard can’t be a perfectly healthful solution to weeknight supper.
+But the truth is, there’s no reason that, done right, you can do up a healthy cheeseboard as a solution to weeknight supper, as well as something to pull out for a party.
 It’s a snap to do and ideal this time of year when temperatures rise and switching on the stove isn’t so appealing.

 The key to a healthy cheese plate is balance.
 I like to start with an assortment of good California cheeses and build from there.
 It can be tempting to look further afield for cheese, but the fact is (particularly for those of us living in the West) California is far more local than what gets shipped from across the country or overseas.
 And let’s not forget that cheese is a fermented food and a rich source of nutrition.
 Just one little ounce delivers 20 percent of your daily needs for calcium along with a meaningful dose of protein.

 Once you’ve got your cheeses, creating an everyday cheeseboard supper is a matter of adding in plenty of other whole foods, particularly vegetables, fruits, and whole grains.
 The end result?
 A beautiful and balanced plate.

 Choose your Cheese